 - Have your camera on for better communication. - Follow dress code rules.
-Clothing should be appropriate and follow the in-person rules in the handbook. - When meeting in group sessions, please mute yourself when you are not speaking. - Students must treat other students, parents/guardians, and staff with kindness and respect.
-Any conflict should be reported to the advisor immediately. - When communicating with Olive Grove staff and students over the phone, by email, or in Google Meet, language and tone need to be professional. - Phone calls and text messages may be monitored or recorded to protect the students and staff members at Olive Grove.
+Clothing should be appropriate and follow the in-person dress code as stated above. - When meeting in group sessions, please mute yourself when you are not speaking. - Students must treat other students, parents/guardians, and staff with kindness and respect.
+Any conflict should be reported to the advisor immediately. - When communicating with Olive Grove staff and students over the phone, by email, or in Google Meet, language and tone need to be professional.